Tombstone Territory

-Tombstone Territory is an American Western series starring Pat Conway and Richard Eastham.
-The series' first two seasons aired on ABC from 1957 to 1959.
+Tombstone Territory is an American Western television series starring Pat Conway and Richard Eastham.
+The first two seasons aired on ABC from 1957 to 1959.
 The first season was sponsored by Bristol-Myers (consumer products) and the second season by Lipton (tea/soup) and Philip Morris (Marlboro cigarettes).
 The third and final season aired in syndication from 1959 until 1960.
 The program was produced by Ziv Television.

 Overview

-This program took place in the boom town of Tombstone, Arizona Territory, one of the Old West's most notorious towns and the site of the shootout known as the Gunfight at the O.K.
+This program took place in the boomtown of Tombstone, Arizona Territory, one of the Old West's most notorious towns and the site of the shootout known as the Gunfight at the O.K.
 Corral.
-Located south of Tucson, Tombstone was then known by the sobriquet "the town too tough to die."
+Located south of Tucson, Tombstone was then known by the sobriquet "the town too tough to die".
 The program's theme song, "Whistle Me Up a Memory", was written by William M. Backer and performed by Jimmy Blaine.

-The series did not deal with real characters in the history of Tombstone in the 1880s, such as Wyatt Earp, Doc Holliday, or the Clanton gang, with the exception of Curly Bill Brocius who appeared in the first season.
+The series did not deal with real characters in the history of Tombstone in the 1880s, such as Wyatt Earp, Doc Holliday, or the Clanton gang, with the exception of Curly Bill Brocius, who appeared in the first season.
 It was about fictional characters in the American Southwest.
 The first episode opens, according to the narrator, on August 4, 1881.
 Conway played Sheriff Clay Hollister.
 Eastham, the only other actor besides Conway to appear in all the episodes, played Harris Claibourne, editor of The Tombstone Epitaph (an actual newspaper that still exists in limited form).
 Eastham, originally a singer in opera and on Broadway, also narrated the series in a deep baritone voice, describing each episode as an actual report from the newspaper's archives.

 Gerald Mohr played Doc Holliday in the first-season Tombstone Territory episode titled "Doc Holliday in Durango", initially broadcast in 1958.
 The previous year, Mohr had portrayed Holliday in an episode of Maverick titled "The Quick and the Dead" starring James Garner and Marie Windsor.
 Mohr's version of Holliday was identical in both series.

-The ending credits indicate, "This series is produced with the full cooperation of Clayton A. Smith, Editor of the TOMBSTONE EPITAPH and D'Estell Iszard, Historian".
+The ending credits indicate, "This series is produced with the full cooperation of Clayton A. Smith, editor of the TOMBSTONE EPITAPH and D'Estell Iszard, historian".

+The program was a notable early example of a television network imitating itself.
+At the time it was airing Tombstone Territory, whose main character resembled Wyatt Earp in everything but name, ABC also was broadcasting The Life and Legend of Wyatt Earp.